simphotonics/merging_builder/README.md

        );
     ```

-4. Add the builder configuration to `build.yaml`, a file located in the top folder of the package **defining** the builder (along with `lib` and `pubspec.yaml`).
+4. In the package defining the builder, add the builder configuration for the builder `add_names_builder` (see below).
 The build extensions for [MergingBuilder] must be specified using the notation available for synthetic input.
 For example, `"$lib$"` indicates that the
 input files are located in the folder `lib` or a subfolder thereof.
-For more information consult the section: [Writing a Builder using a synthetic input] found in the documentation of the Dart package [build].
+For more information consult the section: [Writing a Builder using a synthetic input]
+found in the documentation of the Dart package [build].

     ```Yaml
     builders: